myflashlab/alarmManager-ANE/README.md

+**NOTICE: This ANE is no longer managed.
+Instead you can use the [Scheduled Local Notification ANE](https://github.com/myflashlab/LocalNotification-ANE).
+We are leaving this repository as it is only for your reference.**

 # Alarm Manager ANE V1.9.1 for Android
 Alarm manager ANE is a very simple to use extension library which lets you set a time using the Date API in AS3 and setup a task to be executed as soon as the alarm goes off! this alarm manager extension is configured wisely enough so that even if the user reboots his/her device, the extension will be notified and will make sure that the task will run as expected!